Baidyanathdham railway station

-Baidyanathdham railway station (station code: BDME) is a railway station in Deoghar district, Jharkhand.
-The station serves the Baidyanathdham area of Deoghar city.
+Baidyanathdham railway station (station code: BDME) is a railway station in Deoghar district, in the Indian state of Jharkhand.
+The station serves the Baidyanathdham area of Deoghar and is the closest station for pilgrims visiting the Baidyanathdham Temple, one of the twelve Jyotirlingas of Lord Shiva.
 The station consists of one platform.
 The platform is well sheltered, and it has many facilities including water and sanitation.